angsherpa232/UAS_2017_WebGroup/README.md

 ## Deployment:

 Run ```$gulp release``` in order to automatically create a single all.js file containing the entire javascript files of the webapp in a concatinated and minified form.
 Then, you can simply deploy the javascript sources using the all.js file, for example using nodeJS: ```$ node all.js```.

-* if you get an error on gulp release, you might have to install stream-series, gulp-concat, gulp-uglify, browserify using npm such as: ```$ npm install stream-series --save```.